 (The photo archive (FotoWeb) is currently not available, but we will be back soon).

 On UiB’s Flickr account you will find photos from UiB taken by various photographers.
 The rights to use are indicated for each image.

 UiB has an agreement with Colourbox that gives all UiB employees and students the opportunity to download and use photos.
 The images can only be used officially in conjunction with UiB.
 Students may only use images for non-commercial purposes in a study context.
-Please contact the Communication Division via Issue tracker if you wish to use this service.
+Please contact the Communication Division via UiBhjelp if you wish to use this service.